-"competent authority" means an authority of not less than three and not more than five persons, one of whom shall be a person qualified as an advocate of the High Court of Kenya of not less than seven years' standing or a person who holds or has held judicial office in Kenya who shall be the chairman, appointed by the Minister for the purpose of exercising jurisdiction under this Act where any matter requires to be determined by such authority.

-(5) No person shall be appointed under this section, nor shall any person so appointed act as a member of a competent authority, if he, his partner, his employer body (whether statutory or not) of which he is a member has a pecuniary interest in any matter which requires to be determined by the authority.
+- (1) There shall be a Copyright Tribunal appointed by the Chief Justice for the purpose of exercising jurisdiction under this Act where any matter requires to be determined by such Tribunal. - (2) The Copyright Tribunal shall consist of not less than three and not more than five persons, one of whom shall be an Advocate of not less than seven years standing or a person who has held judicial office in Kenya as Chairperson, appointed by the Chief Justice where any matters requires to be determined by the Tribunal. - (3) No person shall be appointed under this section, nor shall any person so appointed act as a member of the Copyright Tribunal, if he, his partner, his employer body (whether statutory or not) of which he is a member has a pecuniary interest in any matter which requires to be determined by the Tribunal.